MelSumner/a11y-automation/README.md

 ## Questions, Suggestions, or Concerns

 If you have any questions, suggestions or concerns, the best way to resolve them is to file an issue on this repo and I'll respond ASAP.
+I'll also try to list questions I've already been asked, just in case you are wondering about it as well.

 ### Inclusion in Documentation
 Although this app currently only tracks linting from `ember-template-lint` and testing from `axe-core`, PRs are welcome to add additional linting and testing libraries.
 Please follow the format in the existing details to allow your PR to be accepted/merged more readily.